OULibraries/ansible-role-fcrepo3/README.md

 fcrepo3
 =========

-This role installs Fedora Commons Repository 3.8.1
+Installs Fedora Commons Repository 3.8.1

 Requirements
 ------------

-Requres:
+This role needs the following on the target host:
 * python-mysqldb
 * mysql
+* mysqldump

 Role Variables
 --------------